P.H.R.U.F.C. Rugby Versus Leukaemia

 Power House Rugby Union Football Club launched its unique Rugby Versus Leukaemia Challenge at its Clubhouse on Saturday November 17th, 2018.
 The event was supported by a crowd representing past players, officials and supporters as well as current club officials, coaches and members of the present playing group.

-A representative of the Australian Bone Marrow Registry (ABMR), Ms Melissa Ludescher, explained the seriousness of the shortage of suitable bone marrow donors in this country, and across the world.
+A representative of the Australian Bone Marrow Donor Registry (ABMDR), Ms Melissa Ludescher, explained the seriousness of the shortage of suitable bone marrow donors in this country, and across the world.

 The brain-child of Peter Selby, a prominent past-player of New Zealand Maori heritage; Peter is himself is a suffer of Leukaemia and in his journey has discovered much about the relatively high incidence of Leukaemia and related conditions amongst the various racial groups who originated in the Pacific Region.
 Peter also found out that for various reasons, people of Pacific Islands heritage living in Australia are under-represented in the ABMR (which also has world-wide connections).*